Menahem Mendel Beilis: Defense

 A Beilis Defense Committee advisor, a writer named Ben-Zion Katz, suggested countering Father Pranaitis with questions like "When did Baba Bathra live and what was her activity" which he described as the equivalent of asking an American "Who lived at the Gettysburg Address?", a ploy that invites a purported expert witness unfamiliar with the subject matter to wrongly assume a word is used in one sense where it is in fact used in another, demonstrating the ignorance of the witness for the audience.
-In Russian Baba means grandmother whereas Baba in Aramaic, the language used in the Talmud means gate, thus exposing Pranaitis's lack of direct understanding of the contents of the Talmud.
+In Russian Baba means grandmother whereas Baba in Aramaic, the language used in the Talmud means gate, thus exposing Pranaitis' lack of direct understanding of the contents of the Talmud.
 In the Gettysburg example, an informed person will immediately recognise the term 'Gettysburg Address' refers to a speech (address) and not to a location (address).
-There were enough Jews in the court for the resultant laughter to negate Pranaitis' value to the prosecution.
+His credibility rapidly evaporated to the point where "many in the audience occasionally laughed out loud when he clearly became confused and couldn't even intelligibly answer some of the questions asked by [Beilis'] lawyer."

 Beilis was represented by the most able attorneys of the Moscow, St. Petersburg, and Kiev bars: Vasily Maklakov, Oscar Gruzenberg, N. Karabchevsky, A. Zarudny, and D. Grigorovitch-Barsky.
 Two prominent Russian professors, Troitsky and Kokovtzov, spoke on behalf of the defense in praise of Jewish values and exposed the falsehood of the accusations, while Aleksandr Glagolev, philosopher and professor of the Kiev Theological Academy of the Orthodox Christian, affirmed that "the Law of Moses forbids spilling human blood and using any blood in general in food."
 The well-known and respected Rabbi of Moscow, Rabbi Yaakov Mazeh, delivered a long, detailed speech quoting passages from the Torah, the Talmud and many other books to conclusively debunk the testimony of the "experts" brought forth by the prosecution.

 Case summary

 The lamplighter on whose testimony the indictment of Beilis rested confessed that he had been confused by the secret police.

 The prosecution's case was further undermined after it had spent a great deal of effort to link the 13 wounds which Professor Sikorsky had discovered on a part of the murdered boy's body with the importance of the number thirteen in "Jewish ritual," only to have it revealed later that there were actually 14 wounds on that part of the body.

 The chief prosecutor A.I.
 Vipper made supposedly antisemitic statements in his closing address.
 There are conflicting accounts of the twelve Christian jurors: seven were members of the notorious Union of the Russian People, part of the movement known as the Black Hundreds.
-There was no representative of the intelligentsia in the jury.
+There was no representative of the intelligentsia in the jury, and most of them were reported to be Ukrainian peasants.
 However, after deliberating for several hours, the jury acquitted Beilis.